-In particular, we find that a monetary policy easing, reflected in either a lower current real-interest rate level or a decline in the expected real-rate spread, is associated with an increase in the probability of a recession within the next year.
-In contrast, a decrease in the slope of risk premia is associated with either a higher or lower recession probability, depending on the source of the decline.
-In recent years, a decrease in the inflation risk-premium slope has been accompanied by a heightened risk of a recession, while a lower real-rate risk-premium slope has been a signal of diminished recession probabilities.
-This means that not all declines in the yield-curve slope are bad news for the economy, and not all instances of steepening are good news either.13
+In particular, we find that a change in the yield curve slope due to a monetary policy easing, measured by the current real-interest rate level and its expected path, is associated with an increase in the probability of a future recession within the next year.
+In contrast, a decrease in risk premia is associated with either a higher or lower recession probability, depending on the source of the decline.
+In recent years, a decrease in the inflation risk premium slope has been accompanied by a heightened risk of recession, while a lower real-rate risk premium slope is a signal of diminished recession probabilities.
+This means that not all declines in the yield curve slope are bad news for the economy, and not all instances of steepening are good news either.9